 Exercise normal safety precautions in Taiwan.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

-- You'll be screened for high body temperature on arrival in Taiwan.
+- You'll be screened for high body temperature on arrival.
 Depending on results, you may need to do further medical tests.
 See

 Entry and exit.

 - Typhoon season is May to November when flooding and mudslides are common.
 Taiwan also has earthquakes.
 Monitor weather forecasts and plan accordingly.
 Take official warnings seriously and follow the instructions of local officials.
 See

 Travel smart for general advice for all travellers.